10 tips for finding buyers on the European cocoa market

 - asking the sales representative at the booth for their buyer’s (purchaser’s) contact details;

-- convincing them about the advantages that your company can offer;
+- convincing them about the advantages your company can offer;

 - bringing samples.

-- Contact local export promotion agencies (for example, ProColombia, ProEcuador) for trade fair support.
+- Contact local export promoting agencies, such as ProColombia and ProEcuador, for trade fair support.
 This support can be both financial and practical in nature.

-- Do not limit yourself to talking with potential buyers only.
+- Do not limit yourself to only talking to potential buyers.
 Network with sector associations and trade promotion organisations.

-There are over 100 cocoa groups on LinkedIn; for example, the Cocoa Trading Network and Organic – Fair Trade Cocoa Beans.
+There are over 100 cocoa groups on LinkedIn, such as the Cocoa Trading Network and Cocoa Bean to Bar – Artisan Chocolate.
 Use these groups to find contacts and potential buyers.
 Being an active member in a group on LinkedIn is a good way to engage in the global cocoa sector.

 Embassies, trade promotion agencies and chambers of commerce often organise matchmaking programmes and trade missions.
-The organisers of these missions have strong relationships with businesses on your target markets.
-They can help you to identify, screen and meet prospective buyers.
+The organisers of these missions have strong relationships with businesses in your target markets.
+They can help you identify, screen and meet prospective buyers.

-Find a matchmaking programmes and/or trade mission in your sector.
-Have a look online at, for example, the Matchmaking Facility (aiming to stimulate business relationships between entrepreneurs from developing countries and Dutch entrepreneurs).
+Find a matchmaking programme and/or trade mission in your sector.
+For example, have a look online at the Matchmaking Facility, which aims to stimulate business relationships between entrepreneurs from developing countries and Dutch entrepreneurs.

 - Contact the embassy or trade promotion organisation in your country to see what kind of matchmaking facilities they can offer you.

-Communication and confidence are key to doing business.
-So you need to be confident about what you are selling and the information that you send to your potential buyers needs to be clear.
-Make sure that you are well prepared and:
+Communication and confidence are key to doing business, so you need to be confident about what you are selling, and the information you send to your potential buyers needs to be clear.
+Make sure you are well prepared and:

 - call or email potential buyers;

-- send emails directly to the names of purchasers/buyers that you have collected;
+- send emails directly to the names of purchasers/buyers you have collected;

 - contact buyers in the run-up to trade fairs;